AInora

 4

 While AI handles simple inquiries well, businesses worry about AI providing incorrect information for complex questions.
-The concern is legitimate - AI accuracy drops from 95%+ for FAQs to 70-80% for nuanced technical or policy questions.
+AI accuracy drops noticeably on nuanced technical or policy questions.
 Effective deployment routes complex inquiries to human agents.

 5